cmdoffing/validatingCSV/README.md

 * 'strict' : When True, raise exception Error on bad CSV input.
 The default is False.

-The following parameters are new to validatingCSV:
+The following parameters are used specifically by the validatingCSV module:

+* 'fields': Required.
+The list of field definitions containing the validation parameters.
+  There must be an entry in this list for every field in a row of the CSV file.

+* 'max_bad_rows': Optional, defaults to 100.
-* 'max_bad_rows': The maximum number of rows with errors that can occur before the iterator terminates.
+  The maximum number of rows with errors that can occur before the iterator terminates.
   If this limit is exceeded a message similar to "101 bad CSV rows. max_bad_rows limit exceeded." is sent to stderr.
 Further processing is then terminated.
 This parameter is useful with large CSV files or for testing out validation parameters, where a mistake may cause every row to be marked as bad.